-- At least 7 days prior to regular cleaning, apply cleaning agent to sample wall area of 20 square feet (2m2) in a location acceptable to architect or owner.
-Allow test area to dry 3 to 7 days before inspection. - DO NOT proceed with cleaning until sample area is approved by architect or owner. - DO NOT proceed with cleaning if discoloration or efflorescence appears.
+- At least 3 days prior to regular cleaning, apply cleaning agent to sample wall area of 2 m in a location acceptable to architect or owner.
+Allow test area to dry 3 days before inspection. - DO NOT proceed with cleaning until sample area is approved by architect or owner. - DO NOT proceed with cleaning if discoloration or efflorescence appears.
 Contact your brick supplier or manufacturer to request additional assistance.